CupCLoud22/CupCLoud22/README.md

 ## Hi!
 I'm Dani.
 Bachelor Computer Science/Informatics

-I am a Full Stack Developer with basic skills in software development and the ability to build simple applications or systems using known programming languages, detail oriented, fast learner, organized and meticulous person.
-Enthusiasm for work, and ready to work under pressure to achieve company targets.
-I enjoy learning and discovering new things.
-Highly Initiative and self-motivated.
-My passion is world of technology and I look forward to future technological advances.
+I'm a Programmer with skills in Software Development and the ability to build applications using programming languages, detail oriented, fast learner, organized and meticulous person.
+Enthusiastic about work, and ready to work under pressure to achieve company targets.
+I love to learn and discover new things.
+Highly initiative and motivated.
+My passion is the world of technology and I look forward to the advancement of technology in the future.

-Back-end developer :
+Back End developer :
-Java Spring Boot
+- Java Spring Boot
+- Nest Js
+- Express JS

-Front-end web developer :
+Front End web developer :
-React Js
+- React Js
+- Angular
 Database :
-MySQL
+- MySQL
-PostgreSQL
+- PostgreSQL

 <!---
 CupCLoud22/CupCLoud22 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.